-By now, whatever your business – for- or non-profit — you shouldn’t have to be persuaded that content marketing and social media are essential strategies to survive and thrive in the current zeitgeist.
+By now, whatever your business – for- or non-profit — you shouldn’t have to be persuaded that nonprofit content marketing and social media are essential strategies to survive and thrive in the current zeitgeist.

 The digital revolution won.
 Digital communications are a part of our daily lives.
 It’s fundamentally changed how people find you and communicate with you.

 And it should be no surprise it’s dramatically changed the way nonprofit marketing and fundraising must be done to be successful.